 What is impunity

-If in a country human rights violations go unpunished, people will continuously be repressed, even after the violations have stopped occurring.
+In a country where human rights violations go unpunished, people will continuously be repressed, even after the violations have stopped occurring.
 The victims know the perpetrators are still at large and the perpetrators themselves feel above the law.
 So the violations can continue without any sanctions.
 This situation spreads fear through all sectors of society.
 Still human rights activists in Indonesia and other countries have the courage to speak out and demand that the truth be unveiled, and justice be done.

 What are human rights violations